 118. TRENT: And you thought we might have something to do with this?

 119. WELLS: It’s nothing personal.
-You’ve travelled a lot and there aren’t many people in this town who could make it look like a ritual murder.
+You’ve traveled a lot and there aren’t many people in this town who could make it look like a ritual murder.

 120. TERESA: Ritual murder?
 What makes you think it was a ritual murder?